zacharesmer/DEF-CON-32-Badge/Readme.md

 If you would like to add support for another protocol, please do!
 The file parsing is a little messy but I left some comments in `read_ir_file.py` about where to add new protocols.
 The actual decoding logic for NEC is in `lib.py` if you want an example of that as well.

+# LED animations
+There are some built in animations, and more can be added in an extra_animations.py file.
+There is an example in this repo, and a file will also be generated if one does not exist when the Blinkenlights program is run.
+See Contributing.md for an explanation of how the animations work.

 # Paint app
 Draw on the screen and send your drawing to another person through the retro-futuristic magic of Infrared!